OatsRx/pokemon-card-selling-site/README.md

 To run app in development install requirements.txt for full functionality.

-The sqlite database was changed during deployment to postgress to
+The sqlite database was changed during deployment to postgress to allow data to be shared with Heroku.
+All static and media files were uploaded to an AWS account for static file sharing with Heroku.

 ## Credits
 ### Media